Pairman/Xattr-ACL-LSM/README.md

 # Before Usage
 Modify accordingly and execute ```setxattr.sh``` to initialize your system.
 Make sure you have ```python3-xattr``` installed.
-Should be enabled in the ```Security Options -> Enable Xattr-ACL LSM``` kernel config and compiled against the Linux source provided by your distribution.
+Should be enabled in the ```Security Options -> Xattr-ACL LSM Support``` kernel config and compiled against the Linux source provided by your distribution.
 This is the ONLY and ONLY MAJOR LSM and NOT compatible with others.

 # Xattr and Permission Setup
 | Value for Xattr "security.xattracl" | Process Privileges | File Privileges |